hd719/TS/main.md

 - useCallback() is used to memoize a function, want retain the referential identity of the function across renders, useful when passing the function to a child component that relies on referential identity to determine if it should re-render
 - useMemo() is used to memoize a value, useful when you want to avoid expensive calculations on every render

+## Javascript

+Closures: a function that references variables in the outer scope from its inner scope

+- has access to the parent scope, even after the parent function has closed